RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Researchers:</b><br>
 We welcome Researchers to work with this Data on AH to create blueprints on how bots and disinformation/influence operations work.
-Please ask to collaborate with us for access to data.
+<br>Please ask to collaborate with us for access to data.